gebeer/FieldtypeImageReference/README.md

 * Images can be organized into categories.
 Child pages of the main 'image source page' serve as categories
 * Images can be loaded from any page on the site
 * From the API side, images can be manipulated like native ProcessWire images (resizing, cropping etc.), even the images from a folder
-* Image thumbnails are optionally loaded into inputfield by ajax on demand
+* Image thumbnails are loaded into inputfield by ajax on demand
 * Markup of SVG images can be rendered inline with `echo $image->svgcontent`
 * Image names are fully searchable through the API
 ```php